5 themes for elevating fairness in federal flooding response

 This idea is reaffirmed by the United States Army Corps of Engineers’ benefit-cost analysis.
 To estimate avoided flood losses, the Corps factors property value into its benefit-cost analysis.
 By this measure, affluent urban areas with higher property values are deemed more worthy of protection and investment than poorer cities and rural areas.

-2. Discriminatory policies that harm underserved communities must be eliminated
+2. Discriminatory policies that harm financially-distressed communities must be eliminated

 Roundtable participants consistently shared how colonialism and ongoing discrimination influences policy and contributes to exclusionary practices, such as leaving oppressed groups out of decision-making processes.
 This can marginalize many groups, including tribal communities.